cristinadobre/cristinadobre.github.io/now.md

 ## Events
 #### VSI 2018
 Along with Patrick Falk, I'm helping to put together the [4th Workshop on Virtual Social Interaction](https://sites.google.com/view/vsi2018/home) that is primarily organised by [Prof. Antonia Hamilton](https://www.ucl.ac.uk/icn/research/research-groups/social-neuroscience), [Dr. Marco Gillies](https://www.doc.gold.ac.uk/~mas02mg/MarcoGillies/) and [Dr. Silvia Pan](https://sites.google.com/site/panxueni/).
 It will take place on 17-18 Decembre 2018 at [Goldsmiths UoL](https://www.gold.ac.uk).
 There are interesting [keynote speakers](https://sites.google.com/view/vsi2018/confirmed-speakers) lined up, which just happen to be all female: [Prof. Justine Cassell](http://www.justinecassell.com/), [Dr. Agnieszka Wykowska](https://www.iit.it/people/agnieszka-wykowska), [Dr. Rachel McDonnell](https://www.scss.tcd.ie/Rachel.McDonnell/) and [Dr. Mariska Kret](http://www.mariskakret.com/).
-[The registration](https://www.eventbrite.co.uk/e/vsi-2018-4th-workshop-on-virtual-social-interaction-tickets-51803053327) is now open!
-Earlybird tickets are available until the 15th of November!
+The full program is now up, plus an opportunity to showcase your work in a demo format.
+Make sure to check the website!
+If you wish to [register](https://www.eventbrite.co.uk/e/vsi-2018-4th-workshop-on-virtual-social-interaction-tickets-51803053327), there are arlybird tickets are available until the 15th of November!
 If it sounds interesting to you, have a look a the previous VSI workshops: [2017](https://sites.google.com/view/vsi2017), [2016](https://sites.google.com/site/virtualsocialworkshop2016/), [2014](https://sites.google.com/site/virtualsocialworkshop/) to get a glimpse of how it's going to be like.